Nickel titanium: Mechanism

 Crucial to nitinol properties are two key aspects of this phase transformation.
 First is that the transformation is "reversible", meaning that heating above the transformation temperature will revert the crystal structure to the simpler austenite phase.
 The second key point is that the transformation in both directions is instantaneous.

 Martensite's crystal structure (known as a monoclinic, or B19' structure) has the unique ability to undergo limited deformation in some ways without breaking atomic bonds.
 This type of deformation is known as twinning, which consists of the rearrangement of atomic planes without causing slip, or permanent deformation.
 It is able to undergo about 6–8% strain in this manner.
 When martensite is reverted to austenite by heating, the original austenitic structure is restored, regardless of whether the martensite phase was deformed.
-Thus the name "shape memory" refers to the fact that the shape of the high temperature austenite phase is "remembered," even though the alloy is severely deformed at a lower temperature.
+Thus the shape of the high temperature austenite phase is "remembered," even though the alloy is severely deformed at a lower temperature.

 A great deal of pressure can be produced by preventing the reversion of deformed martensite to austenite—from 35000 psi to, in many cases, more than 100000 psi.
 One of the reasons that nitinol works so hard to return to its original shape is that it is not just an ordinary metal alloy, but what is known as an intermetallic compound.
 In an ordinary alloy, the constituents are randomly positioned in the crystal lattice; in an ordered intermetallic compound, the atoms (in this case, nickel and titanium) have very specific locations in the lattice.
 The fact that nitinol is an intermetallic is largely responsible for the complexity in fabricating devices made from the alloy.